 Head into the city by cab or metro (cab is the fastest and most comfortable), drop your luggage off at your hotel and enjoy your first round of pasteis de nata over coffee.

-From there, it’s time to explore the city–starting with its highest point.
+From there, it’s time to explore the city–starting with one of its highest points.

 Morning: Alfama + Castelo de São Jorge